 Aside from having a regular job, you may also find other creative ways to add to your income.
 For example, if you have old reading materials or special tools that you won’t be using in the following years, then you may want to sell them to those who still need them.
 Another possibility is to sell artist commissions, especially if you’re good at it.
-Yet another example would be investing little by little in a potentially profitable business venture.
+Yet another example would be home tuition, taking advantage of working from home and teaching kids or fellow students with their studies while learning as well.
 You’re not just stuck with a job.

 Have an Accountability Partner

 For some people, it’s easier to keep doing certain activities when there are others to check on them and see how they do.
 Now it may seem like you were weak, but if that’s how you best motivate yourself, then take advantage of it.
 Find friends and maybe classmates who share the same goal as you of improving their money management.
 You can keep track of each other’s progress and encourage each other to continue.
 Even budgeting is enjoyable when you choose to make it so.